knowledge-summary/programming-book-summary/software-engineering-at-google.md

 - Satisfactory

 # Chapter 8: Style Guides and Rules
 To manage codebase, Google maintain a set of style guide that define the rules.
+Each language has a style arbiter to manage.

 As an organization grows, the established rules and guidelines shape the common vocabulary of coding.
 A common vocabulary allows engineers to concentrate on what their code needs to say rather than how they’re saying it.